 However, if you want to eat in Visegrád, most people will dine in the popular Renaissance Restaurant because of its medieval vibe.
 Or at Palotaház which is a less expensive option.
 There are also other places to eat near the ferry dock.

-- Palotaház – try Hungarian dishes at this food court with an open kitchen.
+- Palotaház (9am-5pm Wednesday to Friday; 12-5pm Saturdays & Sundays) – try Hungarian dishes at this food court with an open kitchen.

-I hope so because it is an easy day trip from Budapest.
+Yup I definitely think so!
+It is a super easy day trip from Budapest.
 The train ride from Budapest to Visegrad is simple and straightforward.
 And the local ferry is a fun short ride across the Danube.
+Plus, the Hungarian countryside is so beautiful!

 Even if you enjoy travelling solo around Budapest, I highly recommend taking the day to explore other areas outside the city.